OlineRanum/FACT_DetectorAnalysisSoftware/README.md

   2. Makes the desiered analysis modules as a call to either a single file or a multi-file analysis.
   3. Makes final call to plotting and visualization modules.

+*LoadSettings*: Loads the param unit from the settings.csv file.

+*RunAnalysis*: Contains initiator for Setup and Analysis.
+Allows for either running entire directories or singular files.
-*RunAnalysis*: Has two modules called RunSingleFileAnalysis and RunMultiFileAnalysis.
+Has two modules called RunSingleFileAnalysis and RunMultiFileAnalysis.
 RunSingleFileAnalysis builds a standard setup through the SetUp class and then calls to AnalysisToolBox [ATB].
 When the ATB module Initiate_Standard_Analysis() is called a _standard_ analysis is performed, and a pandas DataFrame containing the vertex positions and weights are provided.
 When RunMultiFileAnalysis is called, a call is made to RunSingleFileAnalysis for each file in the directory.
 The information is then collected in a single large Dataframe containing the combined list of the vertices from all the individual files. !NB TO self: Single file analysis should just be another case of multifile analysis, remove this at a later time.

+*SetUp*: Clean up the Runfile and produce main data units, builds the Activation Matrix, builds composit database that links FACTMapper to runfile.
+Evaluates wheter the runfile is a calibration file.

+*BuildEvents*: Finds a selected tail region of the runfile, locates clusters of events

+*VertexReconstructor*: Takes the cluster information and tracks potential trajectories, performes an extrapolation to the vertex point of the z axis

+*plot*: stores methods for plotting and visualizations.

 ![See Documentation folder](Documentation/ProgramFlowChart.gif)